Get equipped to make your first crypto trade with this guide from our experts.

 2) Diversify

-The old saying “haste makes waste” certainly applies to investing in crypto for beginners.
+The old saying “haste makes waste” certainly applies to trading crypto for beginners.

 Resist the urge to buy unproven coins you’ve seen hyped on social media.
 Unscrupulous individuals often use this method to inflate a token’s value, sell what they’ve got at high prices, and then disappear when the value crashes.

-Again, research is essential before investing in any cryptocurrency.
+Again, research is essential before trading any cryptocurrency.

-When you invest in cryptocurrency, the risks and rewards vary based on the token you purchase and the strategy you choose.
+When you trade cryptocurrency, the risks and rewards vary based on the token you purchase and the strategy you choose.
+Considering the risks, crypto for beginners can seem daunting.

-Whether your investment strategy involves trading every day or HODLing for the future, choosing Binance.US as your crypto exchange is the best way to maximize the rewards associated with crypto investing.
+Whether your crypto strategy involves trading every day or HODLing for the future, choosing Binance.US as your crypto platform is the best way to maximize the rewards associated with crypto trading.

-Sign up with Binance.US today to start building real wealth through crypto investing.
+Sign up with Binance.US today to explore a new crypto strategy.

 Download the Binance.US app to trade on the go: iOS | Android